 Pen researchers and collectors are a dysfunctional lot, so here’s a group photo of all of us that can be found on Shorpy’s photo website.
 Click on the link to view full size.
 This photo was posted on various message boards a few years ago, but I thought it applied to all of us here as well.
-It’s just a joke about the anonymity and dysfunctionality of most of the members of all the pen message boards.
+It’s just a joke about the anonymity and dysfunctionality of most of the weird members of all the pen message boards.
 In fact, the title should be “Pen People”.
-I and all the other lurkers on the lists are claiming the guy in the upper-right-hand corner of the photo.
-Yeah, that’s me just peaking in and emerging from the margins in the top-right corner of the photo.
-The other guy up in the balcony can represent all the people who haven’t yet decided whether they want to come down to the main floor and join in.
+I and all the other lurkers on the lists are claiming the guy up in the mezzanine in the top-right corner of the photo.
+Yeah, that’s me in the picture, just peaking in and emerging from the margin of the photo.
+The other guy up in the mezzanine can represent all the people who haven’t yet decided whether they want to come down to the main floor and join in.
 From the photo line-up, it looks like we also have some women who are serious pen researchers.
-Some of them also look like ink bottle hoarders and pen users who are hiding their ink-stained fingers, and some also look like pencil geeks, so we also have some of those types there as well.
+Some of them also look like ink bottle hoarders and pen users who are hiding their ink-stained fingers, and some also look like pencil geeks, so we also have some of those weird types there as well.

 The pens are on the middle shelf of the display case, and they are not easy to make out.
 They are in pen trays stacked up on this middle level.
 The dead give-away that there are pens on that level is the Waterman’s eyedropper ink bottle on the left corner of the shelf.
 It might be a 4 oz. ink bottle, but it just might be big enough to be the rare 6 oz. bottle, halfway between the 4 oz. ink pot and the 8 oz. master ink bottle.